pvdz/preval/tests/cases/buffer_base64/with_ident.md

 - (todo) access object property that also exists on prototype? $buffer_toString
+- (todo) these should be eliminated by eliminating builtin-globals-as-statements in normalize
 - (todo) type trackeed tricks can possibly support static $Buffer_from